 Join us on this scenic rail tour by steam train through the beautiful Cotswold Hills.

 Our destination is the cathedral city of Worcester, located on the banks of the River Severn and internationally famous as the home of Worcestershire Sauce.
-We travel outward via the Cotswold Line through Moreton-in-Marsh and Evesham and return via the Golden Valley line through Stroud and Kemble.
-We should experience some fast running along the ex-GWR main line.
+We travel outward via the Golden Valley line through Stroud and Kemble and also return the same way, which will include the steep climb up to Sapperton tunnel.

-We pass through Kingham and Moreton-in-Marsh, then through Campden Tunnel, and speed down Honeybourne Bank to Evesham.
-We arrive at Worcester Shrub Hill where there will be more than three hours to explore this fine city.
+There will be more than three hours to explore the fine city of Worcester.
 The River Severn runs through the city and is overlooked by the 12th century Worcester Cathedral.
 The site of the final battle of the Civil War between Oliver Cromwell and King Charles II was here.
 It is also the home of Royal Worcester Porcelain, and the birthplace of the composer Sir Edward Elgar is nearby at Lower Broadheath.

 Our steam hauled train leaves Worcester Shrub Hill in the late afternoon and returns to London via the Golden Valley line.
 We follow the former Great Western Railway route from Standish Junction and climb steadily through Stroud before the gradients increase dramatically to 1 in 74 at Chalford.
 We continue to climb through the Golden Valley at a gradient of 1 in 60 prior to entering Sapperton tunnel at the summit of the climb.